Dubai: Emirates cancels flights to Dhaka amid civil unrest in Bangladesh

 On Monday, Bangladesh PM Sheikh Hasina resigned and fled the country, ending her 15-year rule after widespread protests on Sunday killed nearly 100 people.

-The nationwide unrest was sparked by a reintroduction of job quotas for highly sought-after civil service positions.
+The nationwide unrest in July was sparked by a reintroduction of job quotas for highly sought-after civil service positions.

+Internet was suspended, telecommunication lines disrupted, and a curfew was imposed.
+The military was also called in to quell the unrest.

 Protests paused after the Supreme Court scrapped the quotas, but resumed soon after as demonstrators took to the streets, seeking justice for the families of those killed during the unrest.